amlozano/airmonitoring/README.md

 - Dockerize monitors
 - Extract GPIO pin selection for the sensors to the configuration file
 - Setup proper logging
-- Initialize InfluxDB database within the run commands.
+- Initialize InfluxDB database within the run commands
+- Extract monitor setupt to the config.json